Tinkerforge/doc/en/source/Kits/HardwareHacking/DoorbellNotifier_HardwareSetup.rst

 ================================

 The hardware setup is pretty simple.
-Typically doorbells are driven by 12V AC (Alternating Current), this current is applied on the doorbell by two wires.
+Typically doorbells are driven by 12V AC (Alternating Current), this current is applied to the doorbell by two wires.
 If you have such a doorbell you can connect an :ref:`Industrial Digital In 4 Bricklet <industrial_digital_in_4_bricklet>` to it, by connecting one input port of the Bricklet to the doorbell.
 This way the input port will be triggered if someone triggers the doorbell.
-A more detailed description how to connect it can be found in the following :ref:`hardware setup <starter_kit_hardware_hacking_doorbell_notifier_hardware_setup_setup>` section.
+A more detailed description for the connection can be found in the following :ref:`hardware setup <starter_kit_hardware_hacking_doorbell_notifier_hardware_setup_setup>` section.